carlos-6/git-course/README.md

+# Note
-# This is just to learn git
+This is to learn and practice git noma